AleksanderCehovin/interceptor/README.md

 The interceptor GUI is now available as "intxr.gui"

+## Simple vs Extended GUI

+There are now two GUI versions available.
+The simple one,

+> intxr.gui

+and the extended one

+> intxr.extended_gui

+Both work on any data source.
+The extended GUI relies on ZMQ subscription to additional channels.
+This means, that extended data is optional.
+The simpler GUI simply do not subscribe to this additional information and can run as before.
+The extended GUI is useful as a development tool to monitor what is happending to more complicated pipelines.
+Pipeline development has been moving to long-running execution with the possibility to reconfigure parameters under runtime by sending control commands.
+It is in this scenario the additional information in the extended GUI becomes useful.

 ## Simulator

 There is a simulation folder where two simple scripts can be used to generate and test the data-stream the interceptor GUI relies upon as data input.

 ### Simulation Data Examples